Pakistan says it foiled Islamic State expansion into country

 He spoke a day after U.S. Secretary of State John Kerry urged Islamabad to push harder against militants hiding within its borders.

-The United States has criticized Pakistan in the past for not acting against those groups, and last month it refused to release $300 million in military disbursements for that reason.
+The United States has criticized Pakistan for not acting against those groups, and last month it refused to release $300 million in military disbursements for that reason.

 Critics say Pakistan has targeted only militants who attack its own state, not those active in neighboring Afghanistan and India.

-Pakistan has been fighting the Tehreek-e-Taliban Pakistan (TTP), an umbrella group of militants fighting to impose strict Islamic law in Pakistan, since 2007.
+Pakistan has been fighting the Tehreek-e-Taliban Pakistan (TTP), an umbrella group fighting to impose strict Islamic law in Pakistan, since 2007.

 It is also home to other armed groups, such as the Haqqani network and Afghan Taliban, who fight international forces in neighboring Afghanistan.